Wizcorp/phonegap-facebook-plugin/README.md

 ### Getting a User's Birthday

-Using the graph api this is a very simple task: [currently iOS only!]
+Using the graph api this is a very simple task:

 	facebookConnectPlugin.api("<user-id>/?fields=id,email", ["user_birthday"],
 		function (result) {